Before applying, please read carefully the Guide for Candidates attached to this recruitment notice.

 This computer-based test will be held remotely.

-(b) Interview with the selection committee in language 2 (English or French) to assess, taking account of all the information contained in your application file, your suitability to perform the duties set out in section A.2.
-The selection committee may decide to test your knowledge of the languages specified on the application form.
+b) Interview with the selection committee in German to assess, taking account of all the information contained in your application file, your suitability to perform the duties set out in section A.2.
+The selection committee will also test the language you specified as language 1 (or language 2 if your language 1 is German), and may decide to test your knowledge of English if you specified it on the application form.

 Maximum duration: 45 minutes.